Susensio/aim.101p/README.md

 - [ ] 9: The Disorganized Handyman
 - [ ] 10: A Weekend To Remember
 - [ ] 11: Memory Serves You Well

+## Comments

+I'm symlinking common.py all over the place because python relative imports are a pain in the ass